Visco says ECB will counter any unjustified interest rate rises - Up News Info

 Article content

-Turning to fiscal policy, Visco repeated his previous calls for a common European Union budget and said the EU’s 750-billion-euro Recovery Fund should pave the way for the bloc to issue common debt in a stable way.
+Turning to fiscal policy, Visco repeated previous calls for a common European Union budget and said the EU’s 750-billion-euro ($917 billion) Recovery Fund should pave the way for the bloc to issue common debt in a stable way.

-This would “increase the effectiveness of monetary policy and allow the euro to fully take on the role of an international currency,” he said.
+This would “increase the effectiveness of monetary policy and allow the euro to fully take on the role of an international currency.”

 The proposal is likely to meet resistance among so-called “frugal” northern European countries, and Visco stressed a common debt instrument would have no impact on previously issued debt, which would remain the responsibility of each country.